niieani/condu/notes/api-v2.md

 // condu.state?

-// how can we ensure that this is not called asynchronously, or how do we allow async `apply`? force `apply` to be synchronous? or make it return another function
+// how can we ensure that this is not called asynchronously, or how do we allow async `defineRecipe`? force `defineRecipe` to be synchronous? or make it return another function
 // from another feature.
 Alternative is to `await condu.getPeerContext()` and then throw if `mergePeerContext` is called with an error saying that `mergePeerContext` can only be called before `getPeerContext()`
 // or we could yield? nah just returning a function (or undefined) is fine
 ```